vyjith/wordpress_installation_bash/README.md

 for (( i=1; i<=$count; i++ ))
 do
 echo ""
-echo -n "Please enter the domain name you wish to use: " read domain echo "" echo  "Please enter the database name you wish to use: "
+echo -n "Please enter the $i domain name you wish to use: " read domain echo "" echo  "Please enter the database name you wish to use: "